 Do you ever feel winded when you climb stairs?
-These types of machines mimic the movement our legs do when climbing stairs, so we feel it in our leg muscles plus we get good cardio work in too.
+These types of machines mimic the natural motion our legs do when climbing stairs, so we feel it in our leg muscles plus we get good cardio work in too.

 A stepper machine provides a moderate level of aerobic activity when you use it for your regular 30 to 60 minute steady-state cardio workout.

 Steady-state just means that you’re going at the same pace throughout your workout.